nova1805/Cinemix/README.md

 ## Getting Started

-To get started with your Movix project, follow these steps:
+To get started with your Cinemix project, follow these steps:

 1. Set up a new React.js project using your preferred development environment.
 2. Install necessary dependencies, including Redux and SCSS.